telerik/fiddler-everywhere-docs/knowledge-base/live-traffic-pane.md

     </tbody>
 </table>

+### Breakpoint Indicators

+A paused session or otherwise a session that hit [an active breakpoint]({%slug rulesbuilder-breakpoints%}) will have a special "Paused" icon in the Live Traffic grid.

 ### Certificate Indicators

 Each [list icon](#list-icons) can contain an additional triangle warning that indicates different server certificate issues.